MoldovaOfficial Name: Republic of Moldova

 Please see our information for victims of crime, including possible victim compensation programs in the United States.

-Internet fraud warning: There are various Internet scams in Moldova that target foreigners.
-Since 2008, "phishing" schemes have hacked the bank accounts of U.S. businesses and transferred the money to Moldova.
+Internet fraud warning: There are various internet scams in Moldova that target foreigners.
+In the past, "phishing" schemes have hacked the bank accounts of U.S. businesses and transferred the money to Moldova.
 Internet auction fraud, in which buyers fail to pay for purchases or send counterfeit checks as payment, is not uncommon.

-Be aware of dating scams, in which someone you met over the Internet asks for money.
-They may say they need money to help their family, buy plane tickets, pay medical bills, provide "economic solvency funds," etc. A number of U.S. citizens have been defrauded.
+Be aware of dating scams, in which someone you met over the internet asks for money to help their family, buy plane tickets, pay medical bills, provide "economic solvency funds," etc. A number of U.S. citizens have been defrauded.
 Fraud committed in Moldova is subject to Moldovan law and could prove difficult to prosecute.
 The U.S. Embassy can do little to assist U.S. citizens defrauded via the Internet.
 Please see our information on International Financial Scams.

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Moldova, you are subject to its laws.
+CRIMINAL PENALTIES: While traveling in Moldova, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
 Persons violating Moldova’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
-In Moldova you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.
-In some places driving under the influence could land you immediately in jail.
-These criminal penalties will vary from country to country.
+You may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.

 You should register large sums of foreign currency and declare all valuable goods with Moldovan customs authorities when you arrive in Moldova.
 Contact the Moldovan Embassy in Washington, D.C. for more information about customs requirements.